sphenelabs/velim-whitepaper/README.md

 ## 📫 Contact

-If you're interested in collaborating, integrating Velim into an agent framework, or contributing to the protocol, feel free to (reach out)[sphenelabs.com].
+If you're interested in collaborating, integrating Velim into an agent framework, or contributing to the protocol, feel free to [reach out](sphenelabs.com).